deitch/network-tests/README.md

 In order to handle this issue, the test regimen runs the entire test run of `netperf` in a `timeout` command, and retries each test up to 3 times.
 Only if it times out 3 times does the entire test run stop.

-As of this writing, the timeout is set to 60 seconds.
+As of this writing, the timeout is set to 30 seconds.
 It is important to balance discovering that a test has failed as quickly as possible with the need to allow some longer-running tests, e.g. encrypted communications, to run to their conclusion.
+Each test suite can set in its configuration that it requires a longer timeout.

+It would be *much* better if we could just sense that a test was stuck, but there is no clear process for that.
+Perhaps in the future using `netstat` to check connections, or `strace` to check waiting for an open connection.

 #### Test Container
 With each test run, the Dockerfile in `image/Dockerfile` is build.
 It is a very simple image, taking the latest [alpine](https://hub.docker.com/_/alpine/) and adding: